 SIAKI: We get crushes because we're learning about romantic relationships and what we like in other people.

-MOLLY BLOOM: Many crushes won't be returned.
-And that's OK because it helps us learn.
+MOLLY BLOOM: Many crushes won't be returned, and that's OK because it helps us learn.

 MOLLY BLOOM: And remember, you don't need to rush into anything.
-You get to set your own boundaries, and it's important to respect other people's boundaries.
+You get to set your own boundaries.
+And it's important to respect other people's boundaries.
 And that's it for this episode of Brains On.

 SIAKI: Brains On is a nonprofit public radio podcast.